Automating lead list uploads: Mission-critical, and much easier than you think

 - Request campaign: Finally, the workflow triggers appropriate campaign follow-up within Marketo.

-This workflow runs within minutes and lets us take in lead lists from any source and rapidly upload them into our system to create new lead records for follow-up.
+This workflow runs within minutes and lets us take in lead lists from any source and rapidly upload them into our system to create new records for follow-up activities like lead-to-account matching, lead routing, and lead enrichment.

 While this is one way to approach this important use case, the flexibility of a GAP lets users take many different approaches.
 Read how Outreach automates lead list uploads to see how the outbound messaging leader uses webhooks to save hundreds of hours per year.